 The result equals your maintenance calories, or the amount of energy you need to maintain your current weight.
 You’ll want to decrease your daily calorie intake by as much as 20 percent to lose weight or increase it by up to 500 calories to build muscle.

 Ultimately, calculating your maintenance calories isn’t rocket science.
 Once you’ve determined your TDEE, you can always try increasing or decreasing your daily calorie count slightly to see what works best for you.
-If you want to keep the math to a minimum, use a calorie tracker app that does the calculations for you to ensure that you’re effectively balancing calorie intake with energy output.
+If you want to keep the math to a minimum, use a calories per day calculator that does the calculations for you to ensure that you’re effectively balancing calorie intake with energy output.

 Be a healthier you!